-But in this way socialized metaphysics (Pa), with the help of the socio-ontological concept of the imaginary, can cast light on sociologising metaphysics (b), that is, the discursive elaboration of metaphysical world-imageries.
+But in this way, socialised metaphysics (Pa), with the help of the socio-ontological concept of the imaginary, can cast light on sociologising metaphysics (b), that is, the discursive elaboration of metaphysical world-imageries.

-Now, this effort of reconciling (Pa) socialised and (Pb) sociologising metaphysics is an effort to theoretically reconstruct what I call the fundamental predicament of meta-analysis, which refers to the under-theorized state of contemporary thought on metaphysics, and which consists of the following dimensions:
+Now, this effort of reconciling (Pa) socialised and (Pb) sociologising metaphysics is an effort to theoretically reconstruct what I call the fundamental predicament of meta-analysis, which refers to the under-theorised state of contemporary thought on metaphysics, and which consists of the following dimensions:

-Pa1) the idea that ontological commitments (in the social and natural sciences) are cognitionally (but not necessarily temporarily) prior to epistemological and methodological investigations and choices;
+(Pa1) the idea that ontological commitments (in the social and natural sciences) are cognitionally (but not necessarily temporarily) prior to epistemological and methodological investigations and choices;

-Pa2) the recognition that dominant authors in social realism utilize naturalist world-imageries in order to propose a naturalised social ontology (see Kaidesoja, 2013) – such as the various theories of emergence (see Elder-Vass, 2010);
+(Pa2) the recognition that dominant authors in social realism utilize naturalist world-imageries in order to propose a naturalised social ontology (see Kaidesoja, 2013) – such as the various theories of emergence (see Elder-Vass, 2010);

-Pa3) the abstract and not well-discussed idea that social ontology cannot be defined independently of natural ontologies, because our socio-cultural interactions are dependent upon the materiality of the world, and a large part of these interactions relate somehow to material objects.
+(Pa3) the abstract and not well-discussed idea that social ontology cannot be defined independently of natural ontologies, because our socio-cultural interactions are dependent upon the materiality of the world, and a large part of these interactions relate somehow to material objects.
 Most materialist-realists and critical realists would possibly attempt to correct me on this by claiming that, as Elder-Vass has said, ‘social reality is itself fundamentally material’ (Elder-Vass, 2012: 249).
 I will explain that I do not fundamentally disagree with (Pa3), and also that it does not necessarily contradict what I have just said above that ‘our socio-cultural interactions are dependent upon the materiality of the world’.

-Pb1) meta-ontological theories about the nature of metaphysics and theories of knowledge tacitly ‘assume’ a social ontology having a certain import or implication about the cognitional possibilities of the human mind, the character of mutual understanding, as well as the ‘nature’ of shared backgrounds like ‘language’ or ‘common knowledge’;
+(Pb1) meta-ontological theories about the nature of metaphysics and theories of knowledge tacitly ‘assume’ a social ontology having a certain import or implication about the cognitional possibilities of the human mind, the character of mutual understanding as well as the ‘nature’ of shared backgrounds like ‘language’ or ‘common knowledge’;

-Pb2) world-imageries are discursively transformed and reproduced;
+(Pb2) world-imageries are discursively transformed and reproduced;

-Pb3) world-imageries shape the existential limits and possibilities of socio-genetic processes in the discursive elaboration of institutions and social structures.
+(Pb3) world-imageries shape the existential limits and possibilities of socio-genetic processes in the discursive elaboration of institutions and social structures.

 I call this state a predicament and not a circularity, since it designates meta-theoretical dilemmas and tricky theoretical overlaps, rather than a circular path through the key assumptions of my account.
-After all the analysis makes sense even if one negates the importance of one or more of the above six dimensions.
+After all, the analysis makes sense even if one negates the importance of one or more of the above six dimensions.
 One can accept any or all of (Pa1), (Pa2), (Pa3), (Pb1), (Pb2) and (Pb3), but different authors would lead to a different analysis of them, depending on the content in each step.
 For example, we can understand the socio-cultural transformation of metaphysics (Pb2), in different ways, and we can always disagree about what we mean by the priority of ontology over epistemology (Pa1), or what the idea that socio-cultural interaction is dependent upon materiality (Pa3) means.
 Note that there are not many authors reflecting on (Pb1), (Pb2) and (Pb3) and in this book I aspire to do so, after defining the notion of the social imaginary.
 Also note that adoption of (Pa3) does not necessarily lead to (Pa2).